How Hard Is ATPL? The Hardest ATPL Subjects, Ranked by Students

 - Build a weekly structure instead of daily improvisation.

-- Use practice questions to expose what still breaks under pressure.
+- Use practice questions in an ATPL question bank to expose what still breaks under pressure.

 - Keep short review loops for older subjects.